Fabrice Guerrier

-Fabrice Guerrier is a Haitian-American science fiction and fantasy writer.
-He is the founder of the sci-fi and fantasy production house, Syllble.
-The Root Magazine described the writer and founder as using "...the internet to create a social, political and intellectual explosion similar to the Harlem Renaissance."
+Fabrice Guerrier is a Haitian-American writer and artist.
+He founded the sci-fi and fantasy production house and publisher, Syllble.

-He is a columnist for Haiti Observateur, a newspaper based in Brooklyn, New York.
-He writes on Haitian Futurism.
-In 2020, he was named to the Forbes 30 Under 30 list.
-In 2021, he was named to The Root's 100 Most Influential African Americans in the United States between the ages of 25 to 45 in the "Arts" category.

 Early life

-Guerrier was born in Port-au-Prince, Haiti, in 1991, and emigrated to Coral Springs, Florida, with his family at the age of 13, the same year as the 2004 Haitian coup d'état.
+Guerrier was born in Port-au-Prince, Haiti, in 1991.
+At the age of 13, he emigrated to Coral Springs, Florida, with his family, the same year as the 2004 Haitian coup d'état.
 He graduated from Florida State University (FSU) with a BA in International Relations and from Eastern Mennonite University's (EMU) Center for Justice and Peacebuilding with an MA in Conflict Transformation.
-While at FSU, Guerrier founded the LEEHG Institute, a student-run think tank, and became a member of the Theta Chi Fraternity.
+While at FSU, Guerrier founded the LEEHG Institute, a student-run think tank, and became a member of the Theta Chi fraternity.

 Career

 In 2015, Guerrier was named the PEN Haiti Fellow at PEN America.
 He traveled to Port-au-Prince, Haiti to work at the PEN Haiti Center with Haitian poets, writers and journalists.

-In 2016, he worked at the U.S Department of State in Washington D.C.

-In 2017, Guerrier was appointed National President of the racial reconciliation organization Coming to the Table, founded by both black and white linked descendants of Thomas Jefferson and Sally Hemings, the woman he enslaved on his Monticello plantation.
+In 2017, Guerrier was appointed National President of the racial reconciliation organization Coming to the Table, founded by both black and white linked descendants of Thomas Jefferson and Sally Hemings.

-In 2018, Guerrier gave a keynote talk at TEDx Florida State University titled "Gone Are The Days Of The Lone Genius."

-In 2020, After writing The Future Manifesto, Guerrier started The Fabrice Guerrier Show, a podcast that explores the future of humanity.
-He has interviewed prominent global leaders such as American author Seth Godin, American space scientist Moriba Jah, Haitian-american author Edwidge Danticat, Libya's first female Foreign Minister Najla Mangoush, British academic china scholar Kerry Brown, and more.
+Guerrier has worked a columnist for Haiti Observateur, where he writes on Haitian Futurism.